Alerts

 Notifications are sent out to alert you whenever one or more of your performance budgets is crossed.
 We send alerts via email and to webhook endpoints like Slack.

-It's important to remember this only happens when the budget is crossed, either from under budget to over budget, or over budget to under budget.
+It's important to remember this only happens when the budget is crossed.
+For budgets with an absolute threshold that's either from under budget to over budget, or over budget to under budget.
+While for budgets with a rate of change threshold that's when the metric crosses from the no crossing status to over or under budget and likewise when the metric crosses back from over or under budget back to no crossing.
 If your test is over budget 10 times or hours in a row, we only send a notification on the first crossover.
 We don't send 10 notifications.
 This is done to reduce spam.

 If you think you should be getting notifications but you're not, check the following:

 • Did the budget cross the threshold?
-Check your performance budget charts.
+Go to the budgets page and find your budget.
+Check the recent performance chart on the Budget details page.
 Notifications are only sent at the point at which the metric value crosses over or under the threshold.

 Slack